Recovering Voices: Honoring Survivors and Allies at the MSU Museum

 - T-shirts, buttons, ribbons, and other wearable objects of protest and solidarity

 - In some instances, visual works of art created by survivors and allies

 The Museum is working closely with the University Archives, which collects textual, aural, photographic, and social media materials related to the crisis.

-The Museum is also working with our Survivors and Allies Advisory Council to develop a collaboratively curated exhibition on the crisis and associated struggles for transformation, to open in Spring 2019.
+The Museum is also working with our Survivors and Allies Advisory Council to develop a collaboratively curated exhibition on the crisis and associated struggles for transformation.
+“Finding our Voice: Sister Survivors Speak” will open April 16, 2019.
 We are also developing, in partnership with survivors, regional non-profits, and campus specialists, appropriate educational materials on abuse prevention and recovery.

 For more information on the collection and exhibition projects please contact:

 Dr. Mark Auslander’s Director’s Letter for August 2018, “Trees as Witnesses: Honoring the Survivors,” on the origins of the teal ribbon project.